rjnorthrow/amiga_ppp/README.md

 ## Getting Started (Amiga)

-Any Amiga will do, with a working serial port
+Any reasonably spec'd Amiga will do, with a working serial port (see Requirements above)

 ### Install AmiTCP